OKarason/T-725-MALV-Labs-2018/Lab3.md

 **_If you can't manage to complete a particular problem please hand in your incomplete solution._**

-Chapter 3 in the [NLTK book](http://www.nltk.org/book/) is relevant to this lab as well as the [[http://www.nltk.org/howto/collocations.html|NLTK Collocations howtow]] for the last problem.
+Chapter 3 in the [NLTK book](http://www.nltk.org/book/) is relevant to this lab as well as the [NLTK Collocations howto](http://www.nltk.org/howto/collocations.html) for the last problem.

-## 1. myscript.py: argv
+## 1. `myscript.py`: argv

 ```python
 from sys import argv